LEARN

 • Diagnostic skill of the person examining you.
 Can they detect signs of melanoma and non-melanoma skin cancer among your other moles and spots?

-• Documentation of your spots and skin so that it’s easier to detect changes at future visits
+• Documentation of your spots and skin so that it’s easier to detect changes at future visits.

 • Can they offer advice on skin cancer prevention and manage sun-damaged skin?
-This includes advice on the most appropriate sunscreen and sun smart strategies to suit you, but also advice about treatments including supplements and topical preparations that will help maintain skin health
+This includes advice on the most appropriate sunscreen and sun smart. strategies to suit you, but also advice about treatments including supplements and topical preparations that will help maintain skin health.

 • Do they treat other skin conditions related to sun exposure such as rosacea, freckles and age spots, blood vessels and angiomas?